"...he is one of the finest players I’ve heard ...competitive with the best of the best.”

 Apart from his life as a performer, Simon is also a committed music educator, regularly writing articles, lecturing at conventions, and serving on the faculties of the Hong Kong Academy for Performing Arts, the Chinese University of Hong Kong, and Hong Kong Baptist University.
 As guest lecturer, he frequents institutions such as Yale University and the New World Symphony in the United States, the Sydney Conservatorium, the Royal College of Music and the Southbank Sinfonia in London, and the Central Conservatory in Beijing.

 Having recently given his Sichuan Philharmonic, Taiwan and New Zealand concerto debuts, upcoming projects include concertos with Jaap Van Zweden, his Hong Kong Chamber Wind Philharmonia solo debut with the Artie Shaw Concerto, his Lithuania concerto debut playing Copland Concerto with the Grammy Award Winning Sinfonietta Riga, and an Australian Master Class/Recital Tour.

-His adventurous streak has taken him from an ashram in India to a bungy jump in New Zealand.
-A tennis fan, Andrew’s non-musical claim to fame includes playing a match with John McEnroe.
+A graduate of The Juilliard School, Simon is a Buffet-Crampon artist and endorses Vandoren and Ishimori products.
+He is also the first-ever American-born musician to perform in North Korea.
+Outside the world of music, his adventurous streak has taken him from an ashram in India to a bungy jump in New Zealand.
+An avid tennis fan, Andrew’s non-musical claim to fame includes playing a match with John McEnroe.
 He lost.